August 6, 2010

 The recipe that I'm grilling here is a NY style recipe developed by Tom Lehmann, director of baking assistance at the American Institute for Baking.
 This recipe will knock your socks off when cooked on a roaring hot pizza stone.
 However, its pretty darn good on the grill too.

 By grilling over direct heat you can burn your pizza if you aren't careful so make sure you have no hotter than a medium heat.
 What I've come up with is an arrangement of coals which puts a couple of coals right under the middle of the pizza (which tends to be the thin easy to burn area of the dough) and a circle of coals centered right under the "rim" or crust of the pizza, which tends to be thicker.
 This arrangement will help minimize the chances of burning your pizza while ensuring you have a charred crispy rim.
+It works well if you keep about 5-6 coals in the center, with the remaining coals arranged around the edge (about 50 coals total, aim for a 350-400 degree dome temp).

 The weber performer comes in handy here because you can work your dough right on the attached side table.
 To be honest, it takes some work to be able to handle a dough comfortably.
 I carefully work the dough outward making very sure not to stretch the dough too thin.
 Once the dough is about 16 inches in diameter toss it right in the center of your grill.
 The game plan is to grill the bottom of the dough, flip it over, dress it and let the bottom of the dough cook while melting the cheese.